Azle ISD is committed to making our schools the safest places for our children and adults who serve them.

 - The new Azle Elementary, Walnut Creek Elementary and Silver Creek renovations include controlled vestibules and controlled access. (also a result of 2016 Bond Election)

-- Azle ISD Central Administration, Campus Administration, Azle PD and Azle Fire Department have already conducted a formal training covering an active shooter table top scenario and use of NIMS incident command center structure.
-Follow up training and table top scenarios will continue throughout the year.
+- Azle ISD Central Administration, Campus Administration, Azle ISD PD, Azle PD and Azle Fire Department conduct yearly formal training.
+Topics include active shooter discussion and table top scenarios using the NIMS incident command center structure.
+Follow up training and table top scenarios continue throughout the year.

 - Azle ISD encourages and creates a culture of faculty and staff getting to know students.
 This helps with staff being able to identify students who may be going through difficult times.
 It also helps foster a trust in which students will notify staff, teacher or an administrator of potential dangers.
 Administration, faculty and staff are encouraged to be visible in the hallways and aware of surroundings.

-- All AISD employees have received training in bullying and suicide prevention.
+- All AISD employees receive training in bullying, suicide prevention and mental health awareness.

 - AISD Destination – 2022 Strategic Plan Goal #3 states students will participate in extra-curricular or co-curricular activing in grades 7-12.

-- AISD has an anonymous tip line available on our website and from the Azle ISD app.
+- AISD has an anonymous tip line available on our website and through the Azle ISD app.

 - AISD has a strong working relationship with the City of Azle, Azle Police Department and Azle Fire Department.